VasilevVitalii/mssqlapifile-app/README.md

 # mssqlapifile-app

 Service for Windows and Linux.
-Load files to MS SQL Server from specific path
+Load files to MS SQL Server from a specific path

 ## 1. how it works

 1. it is assumed that the app will run as a service in continuous mode
-2. app constantly scan the directories specified in the settings
+2. service constantly scans the directories specified in the settings
-3. if a new file appears in the directory, it will be uploaded to the Microsoft SQL Server
+3. if a new file appears in the directory, it will be uploaded to Microsoft SQL Server

 ## 2. getting started